braidn/Knowledge-Repo/KeyboardProgramming.md

 * Uses the Docker instructions below.

+## M60a

+* To put the PCB in DFU mode, hold the esc key while plugging in the keyboard.
+* Follow the Docker instructions below.

 ## Whitefox

 * Building .bin's at the moment is a little tricky with the current QMK makefile.